-At worst, Suspiria, the late seventies horror movie buff darling could be accused of assaulting its audience, from a visceral point of view, with its use of imagery and music.
+At worst, Suspiria, the late seventies horror movie could be accused of assaulting its audience, from a visceral point of view, with its use of imagery and music.
 However, this reading merely feels like a crossed arm, eye-rolling reaction to a film that stabs convention in the heart and then proceeds to throw it out of the window for an utterly unsafe and nasty landing.

 In fact, if one were to watch it through the prism of examining Witches, a creature that has tormented generations of movie-goers, then this one form of engagement with the picture would be meaningful.
 The supernatural beings in the film are less Margaret Hamilton and Anjelica Huston.
-Instead, they are more an interesting concoction of Hansel and Gretel and the work of primordial evil, particularly speaking to the fear of the monster one cannot see.
+Instead, they are more an interesting concoction of Hansel and Gretel and the work of primordial evil, mainly speaking to the fear of the monster one cannot see.

 Near the end of the second act, a character declares “A coven without its leader is like a headless Cobra, harmless!”
-The line encapsulates the success of the picture in keeping its audience in the dark in regards to the causes of the grisly acts depicted.
-While additionally providing a short brief explanation that is terrifying in implication for the protagonist and narrative.
+The line encapsulates the success of the picture in keeping its audience in the dark in regards to the causes of the depicted grisly acts While additionally providing a short brief explanation that is terrifying in implication for the protagonist and narrative.

 The biggest triumph of the picture is that it feels like a pure horror film, and this comes from its dreamlike atmosphere.
 The harsh use of red that bathes the film, like a floodlight at a lighthouse, particularly permeates the picture, even in the most mundane scenes, it appears like blood.